ricardojoserf/NativeDump/README.md

 ![poc](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_1.png)

 The tool has been tested against Windows 10 and 11 devices with the most common security solutions (Microsoft Defender for Endpoints, Crowdstrike...) and is for now undetected.
-However, it does not work if PPL is enabled or PEB structure is not readable.
+However, it does not work if PPL is enabled ~~or PEB structure is not readable~~. **Update**: Now it is possible to execute the programs without reading the PEB, check the [peb-unreadable branch](https://github.com/ricardojoserf/NativeDump/tree/peb-unreadable) :)

 Some benefits of this technique are:
 - It does not use the well-known dbghelp!MinidumpWriteDump function
 - It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library
 - The Minidump file does not have to be written to disk, you can transfer its bytes (encoded or encrypted) to a remote machine

-The project has six branches:
+The project has seven branches:

 - [main](https://github.com/ricardojoserf/NativeDump/tree/main) - This branch, with the basic implementation in .NET